AlacrisIO/legicash-facts/demo.md

 If 5 didn't happen, Alice still can get her money back, which the adversarial exit thing must take into account.

+TODO: in a future version, use contracts on the side-chain, with a contract that if Alice sends money to Trent2 on the main chain (or in another side-chain, e.g. announcing some USD transactions), then Trent will credit Alice on his side-chain.

 ### Adversarial Exit Flow